 The NTBA holds both girls' and boys' national championship tournaments and according to Whitley, they do not allow mixed-gender teams to compete at the national level.
 He says the team was informed of the rule, but they weren't disqualified earlier, because officials only saw Kymora sitting on the bench, they didn't see her on the court.

 Kymora's mom, Jessica Thomas-Johnson, says they were not informed of the new rules.

 "I can't believe this is 2015, and my daughter isn't allowed to play with boys," Thomas-Johnson told the Washington Post.
 "What message does this send to other girls?
 What message does it send to boys?"

 The message was heard loud and clear and the boys on the team protested, silently, by wearing all-pink uniforms the next day.
 Their parents and other members of the community are protesting a bit more loudly, starting a hashtag #EqualityForKymora that is quickly gaining steam.

-So your macho sons can't handle being dunked on by an 11 year girl? #EqualityForKymora— Standing On The Verge Of Getting It On! (@aim2xl) August 5, 2015
+So your macho sons can't handle being dunked on by an 11 year girl? #EqualityForKymora— Peep the Technique (@aim2xl) August 5, 2015

 Sure way to prevent a bunch of boys from ever growing into men; kick a girl out of a tourney for competing against them #EqualityForKymora— Nate Smith (@NCWS_TC) August 4, 2015

 Rules are rules, but U can't enforce rules arbitrarily!
-Enforcing the no girls rule only AFTER the team wins is wrong! #EqualityForKymora— Kimberly_A (@HistoryFan1804) August 4, 2015
+Enforcing the no girls rule only AFTER the team wins is wrong! #EqualityForKymora— History_Fan (@HistoryFan1804) August 4, 2015

 It's hard to believe that in this day and age we are telling girls they have to play on separate teams.